A Local’s Guide to Travel in the Algarve, Portugal

 A jumble of white plaster and red tile roof buildings seen from a hill outside of town in Odeceixe, Portugal.

-Sitting in the Costa Vicentina Natural Park, this charismatic village lies on the River Seixe riverbank, overlooking the Alentejo region on the other side.
-Its traditional white-washed houses piled on top of the hills attract travelers worldwide.
+Sitting in the Costa Vicentina Natural Park, this charismatic village lies on the River Seixe riverbank, straddling the border between the Algarve and the Alentejo.
+Its traditional white-washed houses piled on top of the hills attract travelers from all over the world.

 A few kilometers away, there’s Odeceixe Beach, considered one of Portugal’s 7 wonders.
-On one side, this beach faces the Seixe River mouth, and on the other, it faces the Atlantic Ocean.
+On one side, the beach faces the mouth of the Seixe River, and on the other, it faces the Atlantic Ocean.

 This unique feature attracts surfers and families with small children looking for the perfect day at the beach.